cybertraining-dsc/su22-reu-385/time-series-prediction/smothen/smothen.md

 # Smoothen

 Smoothing is a technique used to remove fine-grained variation between time steps in time series.
-So, how do you smooth out a series?
-Let us now look at the following method.
+Let us now look at the following method of smoothen a time series .

 * [Time Series Analysis in Python – A Comprehensive Guide with Examples](https://www.machinelearningplus.com/time-series/time-series-analysis-python/) [@time-series-analysis-guide]